trinidz/rssnotes/README.md

 - **RELAY_PUBKEY** --- acquired from the new private key created above.
 - **RELAY_URL**  --- the URL of your relay ex.: myrssrelay.com.
 This is only used for display on the relay's main page.
 It does not affect your relays actual URL.
 - **RANDOM_SECRET** --- This is used to generate the nostr public/private keys for the rss feeds.
 This should be a randomly generated string at least 20 characters long.

-5. The remaining variables in the sample.env file are optional.
+5. The remaining variables in the .env file are optional.

 6. Create a systemd service file: